garfix/indra/doc/target.md

 A merge from branch A to branch B goes as follows:

  - the common ancestor commit is found
+    - find the common mother-branch and the oldest index of this branch that needs merging
  - all commits in between this common commit and the last commit of A are applied in a single commit to branch B
+ - commits from A before a merge-commit-id in B are discarded

 ### Undo a commit